 IBD alumni pursue a variety of careers after graduation in both the private and public sector.
 A snapshot of the industries alumni pursue is below.

 Private and public sector organizations and IBD Program alumni familiar with training received in the Landegger Program periodically call the IBD Office to request references for available program students for upcoming internships.

-Internship position descriptions are regularly circulated to IBD Candidates for preferential access to opportunities and are often matched against candidate “internship interest” in order to refer all qualified candidates to the potential employer.
+Internships and job opportunities are regularly circulated to IBD Candidates for preferential access to opportunities and are often matched against candidate “internship interest” in order to refer all qualified candidates to the potential employer.
 If available IBD candidates do not meet job requirements, the Program may circulate the position description more widely in an attempt to identify other qualified Georgetown students.

 Although no formal post-graduation placement services are offered by the program, an informal “opportunities exchange” network has developed as the number of program alumni has increased.
 Many alumni now contact the IBD office if they are leaving their current employment and need a replacement, or if other opportunities exist within their organization.
 The program facilitates this “opportunities exchange” function to match qualified current or former IBD students with open positions.

 The Landegger Program sponsors various opportunities for IBD candidates designed to facilitate contact with IBD alumni living and working in the Washington area.
 Many alumni have returned to the program as speakers, panelists and student advisors.
 These contacts allow students to seek advice about their course of study, area of interest, and opportunities in the professional world from IBD alumni with relevant experience.
 Many students take advantage of these initial contacts to develop a mentor relationship with appropriate individuals, permitting more in-depth conversations that may continue throughout the candidate’s program of study.